alfrix/docs/docs/library/Core_Template.md

 Awaiting description.

 // Describe what the core reads/writes to.
+// Add a list of save/state files the core creates in the folders
 // Example descriptions.
 /// Game data is saved/loaded to and from where save files are stored.
 /// Save states are saved/loaded to and from where state files are stored.